 Each term, the Office of Financial Aid is required by federal and state regulations to determine if students receiving financial aid are making Satisfactory Academic Progress (SAP).
-The SAP policy is published and disseminated through the financial aid handbook and IIT's undergraduate bulletin.
+The SAP policy is published and disseminated through the financial aid handbook and IIT's undergraduate bulletin and graduate catalog.
 To maintain eligibility for federal, state, and institutional aid students must meet IIT's academic progress standard for institutional aid recipients as well as the Department of Education's academic progress standard for federal aid recipients.
-Please use the links below to review the institutional and federal policies the Office of Financial Aid uses for SAP.
+Please review federal policy the Office of Financial Aid uses below.

 All students receiving federal financial assistance must demonstrate SAP.
 SAP includes a satisfactory cumulative grade point average and sufficient credit hours earned each semester toward the completion of a degree program.
 IIT has established a SAP policy in compliance with federal and state regulations.
 Failure to comply with IIT's policy will lead to the student's loss of eligibility for federal and state financial assistance.

 - Undergraduate students who do not maintain at least a 1.85 current GPA and a 2.00 cumulative GPA in their major field are placed on academic probation.
 Their eligibility for financial aid will also be reviewed.
 Graduate students who do not maintain at least a 3.0 cumulative GPA are placed on academic probation.

 - Attempt no more than 150 percent of the number of hours required to graduate from his or her academic program.

 - Successfully complete two-thirds (67%) of total hours attempted.
 For example, a student who has attempted 45 credit hours must have successfully completed at least 30 credit hours.